jonmon6691/arduino_blueprint/README.md

 To exit Target Exposure mode, press and hold Button A for 2 seconds.
 You will see the current exposure reset, keep holding until the percent sign goes away.

-Click Button C to toggle between displaying the progress towards the current target exposure as a percentage, or as exposure stops.
+Click Button C to toggle between displaying the exposure as percentage, EV stops, and the current raw exposure.
 Note that 0 stops represents 100% exposure, -1 stop is 50% and 2 stops is 200%.

 ## Reseting exposure
 The exposure can be reset in one of 3 ways: